 The required documents are listed in the section "Application documents" on the study information page of your desired master's programmeExternal link.
 Only PDF files are allowed and each file must not exceed a size of 5 MB.

 My certificates are neither issued in German nor in English.
 Do I need to have them translated?

 Certificates which were not originally issued in German or English must be translated into German OR English.
 Such translations must be carried out by authorised/ sworn translators/ translation agencies.
 Attestations made by non-certified translators will not be accepted!

-Are certified copies necessary for the online application?
+Are certified copies required for the online application?

 Do I have to send my application documents in hard copies by post?

 No, paper documents are not required for the online application.
 Please upload all application documents as PDF files to the application portal.

 Each master's degree programme has different admission requirements.
 They are listed in the section "Admission requirements" on the respective study programme page.